JohanScheepers/flutter_conference_hub/README.md

  #### - Badge
    - Information:
-     - Name, Photo, Title, Company, Contact Details, QR Code (for scanning), Conference Pass (e.g., VIP, Speaker, etc.)
+     - Name, Photo, Title, Company, Contact Details, Interests, QR Code (for scanning), Conference Pass (e.g., VIP, Speaker, etc.)
    - Customization:
      - Ability to change the background color or add a personal touch.
    - Accessibility:
      - Ensure the badge is accessible for users with visual impairments (e.g., using larger font sizes or alternative color schemes).

+ #### - Networking
+   - Scanning other attendees QR code to connect and save contact details

  #### - Schedule
    - Listing: